sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 This led to many designs where the CPU had significantly more complicated architectures, due to the designers not initially starting with a wide enough bus.

-In this example, the 8088 CPU had a 20-bit address bus for 1MB of memory, but the 80286 wanted 16MB of memory so four more bus lines were added.
+In this example, the 8088 CPU had a 20-bit address bus for 1 MB of memory, but the 80286 wanted 16 MB of memory so four more bus lines were added.

 And because of backwards compatibility, the original 20 lines were kept, leading to a more complex design.